-I was born on March 16, 1995 in Miami, FL, USA.
-I came out of the womb with my mother’s umbilical cord wrapped around my neck, so I was born blue (my favorite color!), due to asphyxia.
+I was born sometime during the twentieth century, somewhere in the USA.
+I came out of the womb with my mother’s umbilical cord wrapped around my neck, so I was born blue (my favorite color!), due to hypoxia.
 Not a great start.
 Though I like to think that my life since then has been an upward slope.

-When I was six months old, I moved to Panama City, Republic of Panama; I was tired of life in Miami, so I got a job in Panama selling insurance (first baby to ever do this), packed my toy suitcase, put on a little suit, and boarded a plane.
-I left a note in my parents’ Miami home explaining why I had to leave.
-Thankfully, they decided to move with me and keep me alive.
+When I was a few months old, I got an accounting job in the Republic of Panama, so I packed my toy suitcase, put on a little suit, and boarded a plane.
+I left a note in my mom’s US home explaining why I had to leave.
+Thankfully, she decided to move with me and keep me alive.

 For the next 19 years, I lived in Panama, which I’m grateful for.
-I certainly experienced things that no one should have to experience (many people do), but, in hindsight, I grew up mostly surrounded by an extensive, loving family and hilarious, good friends.
+I certainly experienced things that no one should have to experience (many people do); fortunately, I also grew up mostly surrounded by an extensive, loving family and hilarious, good friends.

 During those 19 years of my life, I didn’t really know who I was or what I valued.
-I was mostly doing a poor impression of who I thought I was supposed to be.
+I was often doing a poor impression of who I thought I had to be.
 So, when I moved back to the US for college, by myself, it was like being born again, except not blue.

 After my second birth in the US, I slowly came to realize who I was and what I valued.
 I began to do the work necessary to become my best self, and I’m happy to report that, though challenging at times, it’s been and continues to be worth it.

-The Commerce part of my purpose comes from my having worked in my Galician grandfather’s small business in Panama, my having studied Accounting in college and earned a Master of Entertainment Industry Management in graduate school, and my learning that the arts, which often suffer unjustly due to commercial considerations, can also be funded, aided, and elevated through noble business.
+The commerce in my purpose comes from my having worked in my Galician grandfather’s small business in Panama, my having studied Accounting in college and earned a Master of Entertainment Industry Management in graduate school, and my learning that the arts, which often suffer unjustly due to commercial considerations, can also be funded, aided, and elevated through noble business.

 That’s it!
-I’m necessarily leaving out a lot about myself, so if you have a question or want to collaborate, meet, talk, connect, or something of the like, feel free to email me.
+I’m necessarily leaving out a lot about myself, so if you have a question or want to collaborate, meet, talk, connect, or something of the like, feel free to contact me.

-Oh, and here’s a photo of me so you know I’m a real person and not a bot:
+Oh, and here’s a photo of me so you know I’m a human: